UMKC-Law/DataSharingAgreement/glossary.md

 </dd>

 <dt><b>Confidential Data</b></dt>
-<dd>Information Security, classifies as confidential any of the following data elements when they appear in conjunction with an individualís name or other identifier:  Social Security number, Credit card number,   Driverís license number, Bank account number, Protected health information, as defined by HIPAA.Confidential data is created by people to describe people.
+<dd>Information Security, classifies as confidential any of the following data elements when they appear in conjunction with an individual‚Äôs name or other identifier:  Social Security number, Credit card number,   Driver‚Äôs license number, Bank account number, Protected health information, as defined by HIPAA.Confidential data is created by people to describe people.
 It is, or has been used for the following purposes: to uniquely identify people, pay or reimburse people, provide employment benefits, support business-related travel and lodging, to understand the financial status of a person, to fulfill obligations to the state or federal government.",http://www.it.cornell.edu/services/guides/data_discovery/confidential_data.cfm
 </dd>

 <dt><b>Contractor (Independent)</b></dt>